 Reporting Capital Gains

-It is essential to maintain accurate records of your cryptocurrency transactions, including the dates of acquisitions and disposals, the values of the cryptocurrencies at the time of the transactions, and any associated costs.
+It is essential to maintain accurate records of your crypto transactions, including the dates of acquisitions and disposals, the values of the cryptocurrencies at the time of the transactions, and any associated costs.
 These records will help accurately calculate and report your capital gains for tax purposes.

 Personal Use Assets

 Cryptocurrency used for personal transactions and not connected to any business or investment activity may be considered a personal use asset.
 If the disposal proceeds are AUD 10,000 or less, CGT does not apply.
-However, CGT will still be applicable if the cryptocurrency is acquired or used as part of a profit-making scheme, such as trading or mining.
+However, CGT will still be applicable if the crypto is acquired or used as part of a profit-making scheme, such as trading or mining.

 Record Keeping